Technigo/project-weather-app/README.md

-# Weather App
+# Weather App ☀ ☔ 🌤

-Replace this readme with your own information about your project.

-Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+The aim of this week's project was to create a simple weather app with data from Open weather API.
+The app should show today's weather and five day forecast.

-## The problem
+## The problem ❔

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+The challenge for this week was to work with APi's and how to understand the data that was fetched.
+I need to push my knowledge in javascript.
+I chose to create my own design instead of the designs provided and I used both css and javascript to make the site look the way I wanted.

+If I had more time I would have added some animations and made the site more responsive.

+## Learning objectives 🧠

+- Using an API
+- Basic JSON
+- How to use fetch() in JavaScript
+- How to use promises in JavaScript

+## Tech 🖧

+- HTML5
+- CSS3
+- JavaScript ES6

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.